 Here, we want to discuss some of the most common causes of vehicle accidents in the Charlotte area.
 You will be familiar with most of these accident causes, but some of the statistics may surprise you.

 Driving Under the Influence

-When it comes to traffic-related deaths, driving under the influence is one of the worst offenders, with drunk driving accounting for nearly a third of fatalities in 2015.
-With recreational marijuana use on the rise, drivers show this substance appearing more in their systems as well.
+When it comes to traffic-related deaths, driving under the influence is one of the worst offenders, with drunk driving accounting for nearly a third of fatalities in the state in 2019.
+Accidents involving drunk driving are particularly worrying in and around the Charlotte area.
+With a large population and plenty of tourists and residents, the potential for alcohol-infused situations is increased in this area of the state.
+Additionally, with recreational marijuana use on the rise, drivers show this substance appearing more in their systems as well.

 Warning signs of drunk driving can include:

 - Failure to signal or obey traffic signs

 In North Carolina, not only is it illegal to operate a vehicle with a Blood Alcohol Content (BAC) measurement of more than 0.08%, you must also not appear visibly intoxicated.
 If the driver is operating a commercial vehicle, that rate is cut down to 0.04%.
 Repeat drunk driving offenders may have their cars seized at the arrest site, and even given to North Carolina’s school system.
 Penalties can include fines and imprisonment as well.